 Capital Punishment in India Overview

 India retains capital punishment for a number of serious offences.
 But the imposition of capital punishment is not always followed by execution (even when it is upheld on appeal), because of the possibility of commutation to life imprisonment.
-The number of people executed in India since independence in 1947 is a matter of dispute; official government statistics claim that only 52 people had been executed since independence.
+The number of people executed in India since independence in 1947 is a matter of dispute; official government statistics claim that only about 60 people had been executed since independence.